Inglesham

 Inglesham is a small village and civil parish in the Borough of Swindon, Wiltshire, England, notable for the Grade-I listed St John the Baptist Church.
 The village is just off the A361 road about 1 mi south-west of Lechlade in Gloucestershire.
 Most of the population lives in the hamlet of Upper Inglesham, which is on the main road about 1.3 mi south of the village.

 The parish forms the extreme north-east corner of the Borough of Swindon and County of Wiltshire, and is bounded to the west and north by the River Thames (which also forms the county boundary with Gloucestershire), and to the east by the county boundary with Oxfordshire (Berkshire until the 1974 boundary changes).
 The River Cole forms part of the eastern boundary.

-As the parish's population is small it has a parish meeting instead of a parish council.
+As the parish's population is small, it has a parish meeting instead of a parish council.

 The Round House, Inglesham is often used by boaters as a landmark to denote the westernmost point most cabin cruisers and narrowboats can travel along the Thames, as beyond Inglesham the river becomes too clogged with vegetation and too shallow to effectively navigate.

 Parish church

-The 13th-century Church of England parish church of St John the Baptist was restored in 1888–89 and is listed Grade I. It is now redundant and is cared for by the Churches Conservation Trust.
+The 13th-century parish church of St John the Baptist was restored in 1888–89 and is listed Grade I. The benefice and parish were united with Highworth in 1940.
+The church was declared redundant in 1980, and is now cared for by the Churches Conservation Trust.

 In the churchyard is a Grade II* listed 15th-century stone cross.
 The base and shaft survive but the cross itself has been lost.

 Before the Dissolution of the Monasteries, the Cistercian Beaulieu Abbey held the manor and benefice.